 - Adaptational Intelligence: Chase is seen designing and attempting to build the fistigons, unlike his comics counterpart who just happened to pick them up.
 He later helps his father build the final version.

-- Antagonistic Offspring: Among the kids, he has the worst relationship with his parents, and is by far the fastest to assume the worst about whatever the PRIDE is up to.
+- Antagonistic Offspring: Among the kids, he has the worst relationship with his parents, and is by far the fastest to assume the worst about whatever PRIDE is up to.
 This changes in Season 2 where Alex is the most antagonistic who even manages to trick the Wilders couple to be arrested.

 - The B Grade: Struggling to earn good grades in Spanish class, which puts him at odds with his extremely education-focused dad.